ivanomatteo/laravel-device-tracking/README.md

 * **DeviceUpdated**

-    when some information of a device is changed
+    when some information of a device are changed

 * **DeviceHijacked**